-On the Boards is hosting a Masterclass with the acclaimed Mexican multi-disciplinary theater company- Teatro Línea de Sombra
+On the Boards Masterclass with the acclaimed Mexican multi-disciplinary theater company- Teatro Línea de Sombra

 The Poetics of the Object: